rh-mobb/documentation/docs/aro/gpu/README.md

 10. Verify the other data in the yaml file.

-   >ARO is not managed by OCM yet, so you must create a machine set to add GPU workers.

 ### Create GPU machine set

 These steps will create the new GPU machine.
 It may take 10-15 minutes to provision a new GPU machine.
-If this step fails, please login to the azure portal and ensure you didn't run across availability issues.
+If this step fails, please login to the [azure portal](https://portal.azure.com) and ensure you didn't run across availability issues.
 You can go "Virtual Machines" and search for the worker name you created above to see the status of VMs.

 1. Create GPU Machine set